icecube/icetray-public/cmake/resources/docs/installing_ports.rst

    Offline Software toolset within MacPorts.
 Go read the day's news or make a lasagna while you're at it - this step will take some time and is significantly quicker on a fast system.

-Important Notes
-^^^^^^^^^^^^^^^

-* **NEVER** manage the port installation as user 'root'.
-Running port as user root will allow you to install over existing system software, and possibily cause harm to your system if your $I3_PORT variable somehow gets set incorrectly.
-You should always use a non-priveledged account to install the IceCube tools system.

-* Platform-specific notes and minor required changes can be found at the bottom of this page.
-Please read the notes appropriate to your platform before beginning installation.

 The individual steps
 --------------------